-Another study suggested that a higher intake of flaxseed can lower the risk of strokes.
-Their high viscous fiber content helps improve gut health, insulin sensitivity, and the feeling of fullness in the body.
+Similarly, another study suggested that a higher intake of flaxseed can lower the risk of strokes.
+Their high viscous fiber content helps improve various things for example gut health, insulin sensitivity, and the feeling of fullness in the body.

-All nuts contain fiber, and are low in digestible fiber, although they may have them in varying levels.
-Research on various types of nuts has shown that their consumption can reduce inflammation, and lower HbA1c, blood sugar, and LDL levels in the body.
+As we all know, all nuts contain fiber, and are low in digestible fiber, although that varies in levels.
+Research on various types of nuts has shown that their consumption can reduce inflammation, and lower HbA1c.
+It can also lower blood sugar, and LDL levels in the body.
 Thus, great for including in a diabetic diet plan

-One study showed that people with diabetes who included 30 g of walnuts in their daily diet for a whole year lost weight, saw improvements in their body composition, and significantly lowered their insulin levels.
+Recently, a study showed that people with diabetes who included 30 g of walnuts in their daily diet for a whole year lost weight.
+Even saw improvements in their body composition, and significantly lowered their insulin levels.

-People with type 2 diabetes often have high insulin levels, and this is linked with obesity.
-Researchers also believe that extremely high insulin levels increase one’s risk of serious diseases like Alzheimer’s disease or cancer.
+People with type 2 diabetes often have high insulin levels, and hence this is linked with obesity.
+Researchers also believe that extremely high insulin levels increase one’s risk of serious diseases like Alzheimer’s disease and also get cancerous.

 8. Apple Cider Vinegar

 Although it’s made from apples, the sugar content in the fruit is fermented into acetic acid, with the resulting product containing very few carbs.

-Apple cider vinegar tends to improve insulin sensitivity and lower fasting blood sugar levels.
-It can also reduce blood sugar levels by as much as 20% when consumed with meals that contain carbs.
-One study showed that people with poorly controlled diabetes saw a 6% reduction in fasting blood sugar levels when they had two tablespoons of apple cider vinegar before sleeping.
+Further to this apple cider vinegar tends to improve insulin sensitivity and lower fasting blood sugar levels.
+It also has the ability to reduce blood sugar levels by 20% when consumed with meals having carbs.
+Additionally, a study showed that people with poorly controlled diabetes saw a 6% reduction in fasting blood sugar levels when given two tablespoons of apple cider vinegar before sleeping.

 Garlic is known to have some impressive health benefits.
 Some studies have shown that it can reduce inflammation, blood sugar, and LDL levels in people that have type 2 diabetes.
-It can also be very effective in reducing blood pressure levels in the body.
-In addition to that, garlic is also low in calories.
-A single clove contains only 4 calories with just 1 gram of carbs.
+Truly it can also be very effective in reducing blood pressure levels in the body.
+In addition to that, garlic is also low in calories and likewise a single clove contains only 4 calories.